 A set of 325 images is provided for training, along with a text file containing the coorindinates for manually labeled bounding boxes.
 To develop and validate the algorithms the participants should only use the images in the training set.
 The ratio of the number of images used for training and validation can be decided by the participants.

 The ROI detection task can be considered in two categories, and the entries will be evaluated accordingly.

 a) Supervised: The participants can use some of all of the training images and the provided bounding box coordinates for training and validation, in order to develop their algorithms.

 b) Unsupervised: The participants can only use the training images (but should not use the bounding box coordinates) for developing their algorithms.

-Testing:The testing images will be available during the next few weeks (for which a notification will be sent to all registered participants).
+Testing:The testing images will be available as per the schedule below (for which a notification will be sent to all registered participants).

 The testing set will only consists of images, and the bounding box information will be withheld by the organizers.

 After getting the ROI results on the test images, the authors need to submit their results in the same format as that of the training label file, which conntains the file names and the corresponding coordinates of the resultant bounding box.
 More details on the formatting of the results will be shared along with the testing data.